Segun Owobowale

-Segun Owobowale (born 17 August 1997) is a Dutch professional footballer who plays as an attacking midfielder for VVSB.
+Segun Owobowale (born 17 August 1997) is a Dutch professional footballer who plays as an attacking midfielder for club VVSB.

 Club career

 Owobowale is a youth exponent from ADO Den Haag.
 He made his Eredivisie debut on 30 August 2014 in a 3–2 away defeat against SC Cambuur.

 On 26 March 2021, he joined third-tier club AFC.

 International career

 Owobowale was born in the Netherlands to a Nigerian father and a Dutch mother.
 He is a former youth international for the Netherlands.